ploomber/ploomber/doc/features.rst

 Standalone
 ----------

-ploomber's pipelines can be executed after creation, no need to setup a separate system.
+ploomber's pipelines are ready to run right after being created, no need to setup a separate system.

 .. code-block:: python